 Once it starts to get cold outside, my favorite activity becomes bumming around and eating bowls of chili.
 I love all the soups, stews, and chili of this time of year!

 I made this chili in my pressure cooker.
 I use an Instant Pot Duo, and I am beginning to love this small appliance of mine.
 I first purchased my Instant Pot about two years ago, but honestly, it took several months to get the hang of it.
-I now have several Pressure Cooker Recipes here on this website.
-You should check them out!

 - 2 tablespoons olive oil